 Onward to Ribera del Duero wine country

 The town of Peñafiel sits in the Ribera del Duero wine region.
-This fertile grape-growing area enjoys Designation of Origin (D.O.) status, a certification reserved only for the top wine-producing spots in the country.
-It has earned this appellation, too, as the wines from Ribera del Duero rival those produced in Spain's most popular viticulture region, La Rioja
+This fertile grape-growing area enjoys Designation of Origin (DO) status, a certification reserved only for the top wine-producing spots in the country.
+It has earned this appellation, too, as the wines from Ribera del Duero rival those produced in Spain's most popular viticulture region, La Rioja.

 Upon arrival in Peñafiel, you'll check into a hotel located right on the vineyards.
 You'll have the rest of the day to enjoy the hotel's amenities or head out for some fresh air and a walk amid the grapevines.
-You could also venture into Peñafiel for a self-guided tour.
+You could also venture into Peñafiel for a self-guided walk.
 From the expansive Plaza del Coso, you can see the famous castle overlooking the town.

-Day 4: Drive to León - City Tour
+Day 4: Drive to León, City Walk

 The Catedral de León